-TIME, making a silver necklace sundial
+TIME, making a silver flower necklace sundial

-Materials: 50g of Art Clay Silver, Clay Shaping tools, Torch 1300 degrees, butane gas, water
+Materials: 50g of Art Clay Silver, Water

 Process